stephanie-w/brainscribble/content/DataAnalysis/exploring-data-for-marchine-learning.md

 <div class="rimage center"><img src="figure/exploring-data-for-marchine-learning-4-1.png" /></div>

-The jobclass difference could explain the two distincts groups.
+The jobclass difference could explain the two distinct groups.
+The jobclass variable might be able to predict at least a part of the variability that appears in the top of the plot.

 Plotting wage versus age, grouping by education, adding regression smoothers: